azaelgarcia02/My_Cloud_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because this allows to automate daily tasks, which in turn helps deliver mor value to the buisness by spending time on more important tasks.
+No configuration was performed manually, which is advantageous because...

+You don’t need to install any other software or firewall ports on the client systems you want to automate.
+You also don’t have to set up a separate management structure.
 The playbook implements the following tasks:

+Install Docker
+Download Image
+Configure container
+Create playbook to install container with docker and Filebeat and Metricbeat.
+Run playbook to launch the container

 ### Creating a New vNet
 Make sure that you are logged into your personal Azure account, where your cloud security unit VMs are located.